Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 \label{action2}
 $$

 Planar choreographies correspond to functions $$q(t)$$ which minimize $$A$$.

-Such solutions were named choreographies by Simò, the $$n$$ bodies being &#34;seen to dance in a somewhat complicated way.&#34;

-was to use numerical optimization of to find choreographies.
+Since choreographies are closed curves in the complex plane, these can be represendted by <i>Fourier series</i>.
+The function $$q(t)$$ becomes a function of Fourier coefficients, the action can be computed with the exponentially accurate trapezoidal rule, and and optimization algorithm can be used to foud the minima.

 In our paper, we have recomputed the choreographies found by Simò to higher accuracy, and extended his ideas to spaces of cosntant positive curvature---check it out!